 And they said about how one day they hope to give Charlie a brother or sister – and the difficulties they might face as there is a 25 per cent chance any other child could be similarly affected.

-The brave pair also revealed how they were trolled even on the day of their son’s and how hurtful comments on their campaign to take Charlie to the US for pioneering treatment that could save his life, were so cruel.
+The brave pair also revealed how they were trolled even on the day of their son’s death and how hurtful comments on their campaign to take Charlie to the US for pioneering treatment that could save his life, were so cruel.

 As the journalist who has helped them gain press and publicity from the start, I know how much courage it took Chris and Connie to speak out again.
 Everything they did was to save Charlie and they were both nervous at doing more publicity now he’s gone.
 However, at the same time, they have decided to devote themselves to helping other parents going through the same ordeal in future.
 They always promised their son his death would never be in vain.